-To organize and clean a disorganized refrigerator — it’s my very favorite of all household tasks, mostly because it’s a “done in a day” type of project, and there aren’t too many difficult decisions.
+To organize and clean a disorganized refrigerator — it’s my very favorite of all household tasks.
+It’s a “done in a day” type of project, and there aren’t too many difficult decisions.
 Items are either expired or still good.
-Plus, the fridge has a finite amount of space: It’s not like a never-ending amount of stuff can be stored in there.
-Nevertheless, for some it’s a daunting, fatiguing chore.
+Plus, the fridge has a finite amount of space: It’s not like a never-ending amount of stuff can be stored there.
+Nevertheless, for some, it’s a daunting, fatiguing chore.

 I hope my experience, as well as that of two of my team members from Metropolitan Organizing®, will be helpful.
 Patty, Lauri, and I compared two of the most common fridge styles, and below are some of the points and ideas we discussed.
 Hopefully, our “conversation” will help you identify the best tips on how to organize your fridge.

 This style of fridge offers a larger quantity of smaller shelves for better organization.
 This makes it easy to separate items, as compared to a single large compartment.
 Slide-out shelves allow you to reach items stored in the back, and the raised lip of the shelves prevents spills from spreading to other shelves.
 Use the pull-out wire drawer inside the freezer to store individually frozen meats.
 The negative side (pun!) of the side-by-side is that it is difficult to store trays and platters when entertaining.